 Remember that people will quickly scan copy and not read it in order

 You’re not crafting an essay, and people won’t read screens like they read paragraphs.
 So make sure customers can grasp the essence of a screen at a glance.
 Make it obvious what you want them to do and organize the information accordingly.

 Lead with the benefits (why), not the solutions (how)

 Show customers why they should care before you tell them what to do.
 For instance: To add a new customer, go to the Customers tab.
 (Note: Go to the Customers tab to add a new customer.)

 Our priority is to make people feel comfortable and confident.
 Skip anything that you wouldn’t use every day outside work.

 Run it by a content designer, especially one who’s not on your team

 What you wrote will probably make sense to your team.
 Show it to someone—a writer or customer—who knows nothing about what you’re working on.

-Consider how this copy will localize
+Consider how the copy will localize

 Make sure global content designers and language managers know how to translate the spirit of your copy for their audience.
 Not all idioms in U.S. English have equivalents in other languages or even in UK English.